 Your children already participate in gym class at school.
 Gym teachers work to introduce physical activity in the context of fun and games.
 Kids get to move, they learn about healthy behaviors and they’re introduced to sportsmanship.
 While gym classes take place in a formal manner — on the same days each week for a set period of time and following a vetted curriculum — the teachers typically strive to make exercise fun.
 And it mostly works!

 Active, fun opportunities

 As kids reach the tween and teen years, formal conditioning programs may become appropriate, especially if your child participates in organized sports and hopes to continue to do so.
-Appropriate conditioning and resistance work can help prevent injuries and improve performance -- and is an introduction to the kind of formal exercise program most familiar to most adults.
+Appropriate conditioning and resistance work can help prevent injuries and improve performance — and it’s an introduction to the kind of formal exercise program familiar to most adults.

-However, these programs should never be undertaken without the consultation of your child’s pediatrician, a pediatric sports medicine physician and trained, licensed professionals.
-You’ll be dealing with a special set of concerns with this child, including overtraining and burnout, and you’ll need to be very aware of the risks going forward, as well as the benefits.
+However, these programs should never be undertaken without consultation with your child’s pediatrician plus a pediatric sports-medicine physician and trained, licensed professionals.
+You’ll be dealing with a special set of concerns with this child, including overtraining and burnout, and you’ll need to be very aware of the risks as well as the benefits.

 More on kids and exercise